 David Hall is a former pupil of the school and recipient of the Robert Reid Memorial Prize.
 As a member of the peripatetic music staff, he has taught singing at the school since 2014.
 David has been a councillor for the Liversedge & Gomersal ward of Kirklees council since 2004, during that time serving on the Fire & Rescue Authority and the Police Authority, and as Cabinet Member for Finance for two years.
 He is currently Leader of the Conservative Group.

-Jonathan Hodgson is a former pupil and has sat on the Governing Body since early 2013.
+Jonathan Hodgson (Vice Chair) is a former pupil and has sat on the Governing Body since early 2013.
 Having worked within the NHS since graduating from the University of York with a Mathematics degree in 2001, he has a vast experience of supporting NHS Boards and Audit Committees to help improve financial control and governance arrangements.
 Jonathan aims to bring his wide finance experience and expertise to his recent role as Chair of the Finance and Resources Committee and help contribute to the ongoing success of Heckmondwike Grammar School.